Compare the best invoice financing options from over 60 lenders in 60 seconds.

 The factor facilitating the finance is a third party that buys invoices from businesses for a portion of the invoice value, then collects full payment from the customer and pay the business the remainder of the invoice, keeping a pre-agreed percentage as their fee.

-In Australia, invoice finance is often used by companies experiencing regular payment delays from customers, including:
+In Australia, invoice finance is often used by companies experiencing regular payment delays from customers, including labour hire, manufacturing, mining services, commercial property services and construction.

 One potential drawback of invoice finance is the fact that by selling your invoices to a third party, your business loses control over part of its sales process.
 This may impact the relationship with customers who are now dealing with your factor company.